 The Australian Government, in consultation with carers, has redesigned the way you will access carer services so that your needs as an individual, are the priority.
 This new system is strongly focused on giving you the tools to feel better and cope better with your caring role, so you can get on with life confidently and positively.
 It is the biggest reform to carer services in more than a decade.

-The new system (also known as the Integrated Carer Support Service – ICSS) will introduce an expanded range of services and access points between July-September 2019.
+The new system (also known as the Integrated Carer Support Service – ICSS) will introduce an expanded range of services and access points between July 2019 and April 2020.
 It will be delivered through the Carer Gateway, made up of a national website, online services and phone service – all supported by local services.
 The website will be your starting point for finding information and accessing carer support and services.

 From July 2019

-The first stage of these new supports and services is the redesign and relaunch of the Government’s Carer Gateway website which includes new online services such as peer support, self-coaching, skills courses and a new phone counselling service.
+The first stage of these new supports and services is the redesign and relaunch of the Government’s Carer Gateway website which includes new online services such as a Carer Forum support, self-coaching, skills courses and a new phone counselling service.